 One of India's neighbours deliberately wants to create trouble in country: VP Naidu

-Vice President M Venkaiah Naidu on Monday said a neighbor of India deliberately wants to create trouble in the country, especially in Jammu and Kashmir, by "funding and training" terrorists.
+In an oblique reference to Pakistan, Vice President M Venkaiah Naidu on Monday said a neighbour of India deliberately wants to create trouble in the country, especially in Jammu and Kashmir, by "funding and training" terrorists.
 Interacting with 30 girl students from five schools based in and around Srinagar, he said Jammu and Kashmir is an integral part of India and there is no question of any compromise on that.

 But India continues to believe in "Vasudhaiva Kutumbakam" (the world is one family), Naidu said.
 Jammu and Kashmir "is an integral part of India and there is no question of any compromise" on the issue, he said.